 Hearing them drink water out of their bowls.

 Pushing their heads into my lap for attention.

 Meeting the grandkids at the bus stop in the afternoon.

 Taking them for car rides to DQ, each with their own side to stick their heads out of the windows.

-Climbing onto the bed during the night while we slept…we felt them on it, but would not boot them off unless they were snoring really badly.
+Climbing onto the bed during the night while we sleep…feeling them on it, but not booting them off unless they are snoring really badly.

 Being general PITAs and getting in the way.